|

 diagnosed the Depression as a failure of

-the dominant paradigm that guided the New Deal
+that guided the New Deal and captured the

-what amounts to a dark age.
-It was as
+amounts to a dark age.
+It was as though

 thinking of great minds like Adam Smith.